Carmen Jeitler-Cincelli: Parliamentary tasks

 She is a substitute member of the Committee on Internal Affairs, the Committee on Economic Affairs, Industry and Energy, the Tourism Committee, and the Education Committee.

 Awards

 Carmen Jeitler-Cincelli has received numerous awards for her work in her communications company and has won more than 40 prizes in creative competitions over the years.
 Her company was repeatedly the most awarded advertising agency in Lower Austria.
 On a personal level, Carmen Jeitler won a runner-up in the young talent competition Cannes Young Lions Austria twice.

 Personal life

 Carmen Jeitler-Cincelli is married to the entrepreneur and anti-corruption expert Georg H. Jeitler and is the mother of three children.

-The children of the couple were born in the years 2002, 2005 and 2009.
-Carmen Jeitler lives and works in Baden bei Wien since 2001.
-She is a member of the Christian secondary school association Ch.Ö.M.M.V.
-Veldidena Innsbruck.
+The children of the couple were born in the years 2002, 2005 and 2009, the couple allegedly split in 2023.

+Her eldest son, Moriz, is active in Austrian student politics and chairman of the centre-right group AktionsGemeinschaft at the law faculty of the University of Vienna and an elected member of the Federal representation, the national parliament of the Austrian Students' Association.